If Pennsylvania is the premier destination for east coast gambling, then Parx Casino is undoubtedly its crown jewel.

-It’s plausible that a downloadable version of the software will be available, but we’ve only seen a couple of NJ-based take this route; the GAN-powered Betfair Casino not being one of them.
+It’s plausible that a downloadable version of the software will be available, but we’ve only seen a couple of NJ-based take this route and mostly in the earlier days of the market.
+Also of note, the GAN-powered Betfair Casino is not one of them.

 Mobile online gambling has come a long way since neighboring New Jersey first went live with its industry in 2013.
 What was then an afterthought has become an integral part of the market, with mobile apps now supporting hundreds of games and providing many, if not all, the account management features found on desktop clients.

-In all likelihood, Parx will launch with a strong mobile app, available for both iOS and Android powered devices.
-It may even go so far as to enable a Java-based browser version of its casino app, which will require no download.
+Parx is pretty much certain to launch with a strong mobile app for both iOS and Android powered devices, as they have already had their play-money casino available on both these platforms.
+Down the road they could even enable a Java-based browser version of the casino app, which would require no download.